ory/herodot/README.md

 ---

 Herodot is a lightweight SDK for writing RESTful responses.
-You can compare it to [render](https://github.com/unrolled/render), but with easier error handling.
+It is comparable to [render](https://github.com/unrolled/render) but provides easier error handling.
 The error model implements the well established [Google API Design Guide](https://cloud.google.com/apis/design/errors).
 Herodot currently supports only JSON responses but can be extended easily.